 As She said this, She opened Her hands one last time, so that the light radiating from Her was projected onto the sun, at the same time as She began to ascend into the sky toward the east.

 From this moment onward, the people gathered there in the Cova began to experience what is now called ‘the Miracle of the Sun’.
-They variously reported seeing the sun appear dimmed so that they could look at it with ease; spinning in the sky like and throwing off shafts of light in reds, blues, yellows, greens and other colours, with the Cova and the people taking on these colours; and finally, they saw the sun seeming to detach itself and plummet toward the earth, causing many to think it was the end of the world and they were about to die.
-Finally, the sun returned to it’s normal orbit and the miracle was over.
+They variously reported seeing the sun appear dimmed so that they could look at it with ease; spinning in the sky like a wheel and throwing off shafts of light in reds, blues, yellows, greens and other colours, with the Cova and all the people taking on these colours; and finally, they saw the sun seeming to detach itself and plummet toward the earth, causing many to think it was the end of the world and they were about to die.
+Finally, the sun returned to it’s normal orbit and the miracle was over, having lasted some twelve minutes.
 It was then that the people noticed something quite remarkable – the ground and their clothes were completely dry.

 The three visionaries, however, saw none of this, as Lucia would state later.
-Instead, they saw visions which are now interpreted to represent the three sets of Mysteries in the traditional Rosary – Joyful, Sorrowful and Glorious.
+Instead, they saw visions which are now interpreted as representing the three sets of Mysteries in the traditional Rosary – Joyful, Sorrowful and Glorious.
 Lucia describes what she and her cousins saw –

 “After Our Lady had disappeared into the immense distance of the firmament, we beheld Saint Joseph with the Child Jesus and Our Lady robed in white with a blue mantle, beside the sun.
 Saint Joseph and the Child Jesus appeared to bless the world, for They traced the sign of the Cross with Their hands.
 When, a little later, this apparition disappeared, I saw Our Lord and Our Lady; it seemed to me that it was Our Lady of Sorrows.
 Our Lord appeared to bless the world in the same manner as Saint Joseph had done.
 This apparition also vanished, and I saw Our Lady once more, this time resembling Our Lady of Carmel.”

-The Miracle of the Sun had lasted around two minutes.
+The Miracle of the Sun had taken place as promised.
 Now, it was all over.

 But the Lady had promised She would return.